AemiliusXIV/OrchestrionPlugin/README.md

 Feel free to comment in the document if you find any inconsistencies.

 ### Some new in-game music is out and I can't find it!
-If the tracks are new, it is possible that either the spreadsheet has not been updated yet.
+If the tracks are new, it is possible that the spreadsheet has not been updated yet.

 ### I have a suggestion/issue/concern!
-Open an issue on this repository, or find AemiliusXIV in the XIVLauncher Discord.
+Open an issue on this repository.

+### Why not open a PR on the original plugin?
+I maintain this as a personal fork — I build features I find useful without needing to align with the requirements of the official Dalamud plugin directory.
+I'm happy for others to use it, but that isn't the primary goal.
+If the original author would like to incorporate any of my work into his plugin, he is very welcome to reach out.

 ## Credits
 * [perchbird](https://github.com/perchbirdd) & [ff-meli](https://github.com/ff-meli), for the original OrchestrionPlugin this fork is based on